top of page

 Lions in Lyndon

 Left: Here is a link to a story I wrote on Burney-Harris Lyons Middle School.
 This was one of four stories that covered Clarke Central's feeder middle schools.
 This story tested my patience for sure.
 Getting interviews and sources was difficult at first, but I prevailed and finished the product.
 The art exhibition had limited access, so it was important to get this story out and published before the gallery closed.
 The art teacher quoted in the story was really happy with the final product, and it made me proud to tell BHL's story.
+I was especially proud because historically, BHL does not get nearly as much ODYSSEY coverage as the other middle schools because it's farther away.
+This definitely helped bridge that gap in coverage.

 Maxwell at Middle

 Left: Here is a button that links to a story I wrote on the new Interim Principal at Clarke Middle School.
-This was big news in CCSD so to start the semester I wanted to profile Mr. Maxwell and introduce him to the community.
+This was big news in CCSD, so to start the semester, I wanted to profile Mr. Maxwell and introduce him to the community.
 The story accomplished a lot of what I set out to do and more.
 Mr. Maxwell himself was happy with it and appreciated the time I took to write about him.
 As a prominent member of the community, it was important that the ODYSSEY highlighted him.

 bottom of page